 75 (total number of hours) / 8 = 9.38 FTE (FTE)

 The result is the full-time equivalent of 9.04.
-With 14 employees, 7 of which are full-time and 7 part-time, the staffing capacity is 9.04 full-time employees per year.
+With 14 employees, 7 full-time and 7 part-time, the staffing capacity is 9.04 full-time employees per year.

-If you want to save time, why not use our free Excel template to easily work out your company’s full time equivalent.
+You can use our free FTE template to easily work out your company’s full time equivalent.

-Just indicate how many employees work at your company, how many hours they work a week and for how many weeks.
-Our model will then instantly calculate the Full Time Equivalent for you.
+Just indicate how many employees work at your company, how many actual hours they work a week and for how many weeks.
+Our model will then instantly calculate the full time equivalent for you.